adrienrougny/momapy/README.md

 `MomaPy` offers the following features:

-* support for SBGN PD and AF maps (read/write SBGN-ML with annotations, rendering information, and notes)
+* support for SBGN PD and AF maps (read/write SBGN-ML with annotations, rendering information, and notes) and CellDesigner (read only, with annotations)
 * decomposition of a map object into:
     - a model object;
     - a layout object;